 Wisconsin's Statewide List of Eligible Training Programs and Providers: This website provides a means to search for programs potentially eligible for WIOA enrollment subsidies by location, training program, and location.
-These Individual Training Account (ITA) providers must meet a minimum bar of qualification determined by self-reports of graduate completion rates, percent post-graduate employment, and wages attained.
+These training institutions and their programs on the Eligible Training Programs List must meet a minimum bar of qualification determined by self-reports of graduate completion rates, percent post-graduate employment, and wages attained.
 Programs must also provide evidence that a credential (e.g., certificate or diploma) is awarded upon program completion.
 In addition, program details are extensive and include program cost, duration, and contact information.1